 Do I tithe off my Gross or Net?

-Answer: The Bible doesn’t say that you have to.
-Yet I do tithe out of monetary gifts I receive and I encourage you try it too.
-Whenever God leads someone to reward me with a monetary gift I like to express my gratitude towards God by returning a 10% of it (or more) for the work of the Kingdom.
+The Bible doesn’t say that you have to.
+Yet I do tithe out of monetary gifts I receive and I encourage you to try it too.
+Whenever God leads someone to reward me with a monetary gift I like to express my gratitude towards God by returning 10% of it (or more) for the work of the Kingdom.

-Answer: In tithing, you don’t lose.
+In tithing, you don’t lose.
 But the opposite is true.
 The key to tithing is, to understand that tithing actually works in the supernatural realm, not in the natural realm.
 In the natural realm tithing is an expenditure.
 In the supernatural realm, however, it works differently.
 The Bible says the following in the book of Malachi chapter 3:10-12.

 This doesn’t mean God will meet my greed when I tithe.
 But He will meet all of my needs.
 Tithing is like the law of gravity.
 It has to work.
 When you tithe God will bless your tithe indeed and meet your needs.
 You asked what must you do?
 Start tithing and remain faithful through it.
 You can’t learn to swim until you get into the water.
 It’s the same with tithing.

 However, you stand to lose when you don’t tithe because in not tithing you invite a curse upon yourself.
 Now God doesn’t curse but Satan does.
 Does God permit Satan to bring a curse?
 No, you do.
 Just like the behavior of the visible world is determined by the laws of physics the behavior of the spiritual realm is determined by the law of the supernatural.
 In the supernatural realm not to tithe means to grant Satan permission to rob your blessings.